conekta/conekta-.net/docs/PaymentLinkApi.md

             config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new PaymentLinkApi(config);
-            var id = 6307a60c41de27127515a575;  // string | identifier
+            var id = 6307a60c41de27127515a575;  // string | Identifier of the resource
-            var acceptLanguage = es;  // string | use for knowing which language to use (optional)  (default to es)
+            var acceptLanguage = es;  // string | Use for knowing which language to use (optional)  (default to es)

             try
             {
-                // returns a checkout
-                CheckoutResponse result = apiInstance.GetCheckout(id, acceptLanguage);
+                // Get a payment link by ID CheckoutResponse result = apiInstance.GetCheckout(id, acceptLanguage);
                 Debug.WriteLine(result);
             }